 Consult your national boating law enforcement agency.
-The following equipment is the minimum required by the United States Coast Guard (USCG) for boats with a length less than 26 feet (7.9 meters).
+The following equipment is the minimum required by the United States Coast Guard (USCG) for a boat over 26 feet (7.9 meters) in length but less than 39.4 feet (12 meters) in length.

-Personal Flotation Devices (PFDs)
+Personal Flotation Devices (PFD's)